Rauma Marine Constructions: Ferries

-Naval vessels
+Naval and coast guard vessels

 In September 2016, the Finnish Defense Forces Logistics Command signed a letter of intent with Rauma Marine Constructions in order to investigate the company's capability for building four multi-role corvettes for the Finnish Navy's Squadron 2020 fleet renewal program.
 In April 2017, this was followed by a 7.5 million euro design contract for the new Finnish surface combatant class that will replace three minelayers and four missile boats.
 A letter of intent for the construction contract was signed in the beginning of November 2018 and the final 647.6 million euro shipbuilding contract on 26 September 2019.
 The construction of the four-strong Pohjanmaa class began on 30 October 2023.
 The keel of the first vessel was laid on 11 April 2024 and the vessel was launched on 21 May 2025.
-The construction of the second vessel began on 9 October 2024 and the keel was laid on 8 May 2025.
+The construction of the second vessel began on 9 October 2024, the keel was laid on 8 May 2025, and the vessel was launched on 21 May 2026.
+The construction of the third vessel began on 26 August 2025 and the keel was laid on 14 January 2026.
+The construction of the fourth and final vessel began on 14 January 2026 and the keel was laid on 4 August 2026.
 Full operational status is expected to be achieved in 2029.

+On 9 October 2025, President Donald Trump and President Alexander Stubb signed a memorandum of understanding for the construction of medium-sized icebreakers referred to as Arctic Security Cutters for the United States Coast Guard.
+Rauma Marine Constructions is part of a consortium led by the Louisiana-based Bollinger Shipyard that would negotiate for the construction of a series of six icebreakers that would begin production in Finland and eventually transfer to the United States.
+On 26 December, RMC was awarded a US$1.12 billion (about 960 million euro) contract for the construction of two Arctic Security Cutters in Finland by 2028 while Bollinger will build four similar vessels in the United States.
+The contracts were finalized on 2 July 2026.

 Other

 Prior to major newbuilding orders, Rauma Marine Constructions completed a number of smaller construction and conversion projects to establish a subcontractor network and build the shipyard's capability for larger projects.
 These have included the construction of a floating entertainment center to the United Arab Emirates, conversion of the Finnish icebreaker Otso, and a facelift for the cruiseferries Silja Serenade and Silja Symphony.
 In May 2017, the shipyard was awarded the 13.7 million euro refitting of the Finnish research vessel Aranda.

-On 9 October 2025, President Donald Trump and President Alexander Stubb signed a memorandum of understanding for the construction of Arctic Security Cutters for the United States Coast Guard.
-Rauma Marine Constructions is part of a consortium led by the Louisiana-based Bollinger Shipyard that negotiates for the construction of a series of six icebreakers that would begin production in Finland and eventually transfer to the United States.